worace/coinage/iterations/iteration_0.markdown

 are really just outputs generated in previous transactions.

-An input is a little more involved than an output because it needs to identify a few key pieeces of information:
+An input is a little more involved than an output because it needs to identify a few key pieces of information:

 1. The previous transaction, in which the input we're trying to consume was originally generated (as an output).
 This transaction